-Mayor Bill de Blasio teased future revitalization projects in Far Rockaway and Governors Island during his second State of the City address Thursday night, announcing only a few details on the major developments.
+Mayor Bill de Blasio teased future revitalization projects in Far Rockaway and Governors Island during his third State of the City address Thursday night, announcing only a few details on the major developments.

 The mayor said $91 million will be dedicated to Hurricane Sandy-battered Downtown Far Rockaway, an investment that will allow for a new library, new mixed-income housing and repairs to a recreation center.
 He also said that “millions of new square feet” will be added to Governors Island for “commerce, culture and research” and that buildings in the Historic District will be “revived.”
 The city plans to issue an RFP to develop 33 acres on two development sites on the southern end of the island.
 The changes will include year-round access to the island, he said.